dart-code-checker/dart-code-metrics/README.md

 If you are interested in contributing, please check out the [contribution guidelines](https://github.com/dart-code-checker/dart-code-metrics/blob/master/CONTRIBUTING.md).
 Feedback and contributions are welcome!

+## How to reach us

+Please feel free to ask any questions about this tool.
+Join our community [chat on Telegram](https://t.me/DartCodeMetrics).
+We speak both English and Russian.

 ## LICENCE

 [MIT](./LICENSE)